Resources

 By: Yatheesh Chandrasekaran

 Procurement plays a pivotal role in any organization’s success, as it directly impacts costs, quality, and overall operational efficiency.
 However, the procurement process is fraught with challenges that can hinder an organization’s ability to meet its strategic goals.
-This essay provides a comprehensive analysis of procurement challenges and explores a range of mitigation strategies that organizations can employ to address these issues effectively.
+This essay provides a comprehensive analysis of challenges of procurement process and explores a range of mitigation strategies that organizations can employ to address these issues effectively.

 Supplier Selection and Management